 Now, once the person who left during step two came back to finish the appointment, the software automatically moved them to a new list after they completed the booking.

-That list had its own perks which I will go over in a different blog post at some point in the future.
+That list had its perks, which I will go over in a different blog post at some point in the future.

 Making more modifications to our booking forms:

-Now that we had a great conversion rate that we were happy with, it was time to figure out how to push it to next level.
+Now that we had a high conversion rate that we were happy with, it was time to figure out how to push it to the next level.

 Here is how our new form looked like:

-We did several things to this new design.
+We did several things with this new design.